mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 Once both have been installed, we open pgAdmin and click on "Add new server."
 This step actually sets up a connection to an _existing_ server, which is why we needed to install Postgres first.
 I named my server `home` and passed in the password I defined during the Postgres installation.

 We're now ready to create some tables!
-Let's create a set of tables that describe the data a school might have: students, classrooms, and grades.
-We'll model our data such that a classroom consists of multiple students, each which has multiple grades.
+Let's make a set of tables that describe the data a school might have: students, classrooms, and grades.
+We'll model our data such that a classroom consists of multiple students, each with multiple grades.

 We could do all this with the GUI, but we'll instead write code to make our workflow repeatable.
 To write the queries that will create our tables, we'll right click on `postgres` (under `home` > `Databases (1)` > `postgres`) and then click on Query Tool.